-Hong Kong, Shanghai & Florham Park, NJ - Monday, June 24, 2024: HUTCHMED (China) Limited ("HUTCHMED") (Nasdaq/AIM:HCM; HKEX:13) today announces that its partner Takeda (TSE:4502/NYSE:TAK) has received notification from the European Commission ("EC") that it has approved FRUZAQLA® (fruquintinib) as a monotherapy indicated for the treatment of adult patients with metastatic colorectal cancer ("CRC") who have been previously treated with available standard therapies, including fluoropyrimidine-, oxaliplatin-, and irinotecan-based chemotherapies, anti-VEGF agents, and anti-EGFR agents, and who have progressed on or are intolerant to treatment with either trifluridine-tipiracil or regorafenib.
+Hong Kong, Shanghai & Florham Park, NJ - Thursday, October 31, 2024: HUTCHMED (China) Limited ("HUTCHMED") (Nasdaq/AIM:HCM; HKEX:13) today announces that it will receive a US\$20 million milestone payment from its partner Takeda (TSE:4502/NYSE:TAK), triggered by reaching over US\$200 million in sales of FRUZAQLA® (fruquintinib) for metastatic colorectal cancer ("CRC").
+CRC is the second most common cause of cancer-related deaths in the US.
+There are approximately 840,000 new cases of CRC each year across the US, Europe and Japan.